-Study of strategy development and deployment in the business enterprise and examines the overarching application of the role of a Biblical worldview in the business enterprise.
-Prerequisite: Sophomore standing or higher.
+Study of strategy development and deployment in the business enterprise and examines the overarching application of the role of a biblical worldview in the business enterprise.
+Prerequisites: BUSN 220, BUSN 240, BUSN 320.

 BUSN 475 Special Topics (3)

 Intensive examination of a selected area of study.
 Topics vary and are announced in advance.
 May be repeated for credit.
 Lecture, seminar, and/or team study.